 Set an expiration date

-1. Open a form or form template to edit.
+1. Open a form in a project or go to Templates >> Forms.

-2. Go to the Form Settings panel (gear icon).
+2. Click on Form settings (gear icon).

 4. Save the form.